 A classic hymn “Come, Thou Fount of Every Blessing,” written in 1757 by 22-year-old Robert Robinson expresses our inclination to wander away from God’s truth.
 In the hymn’s lyrics is a line that that says, “Prone to wander, Lord, I feel it.
 Prone to leave the God I love.”

-We know when we have wandered away from God’s truth.
+We know when we have wandered away from God and His truth.
 In those seasons of wandering, our heart of hearts doesn’t want to drift from God—but, like Paul, we often do what we don’t want to do (Romans 7:19), and we desperately need to turn back God.

-Throughout Scriptures we find God calling His people back from their wandering into sin:
+God is always calling His people back from their wandering into sin:

 “Return, Israel, to the Lord your God.
 Your sins have been your downfall!
 (Hosea 14:1).

 How can we stay on the path destined for us as the children of God?
-How can we stay on the path of purity?
+How can we stay on the path of purity and righteousness?
 Psalm 119:9-16 gives us the answer.
 By living according to God’s Word.
-Whether we are young or old we are called to live as Kingdom citizens according to His Word, seeking Him with our whole hearts and hiding it in our heart that we might not sin against Him.
+Whether we are young or old we are called to live as Kingdom citizens according to God’s Word, seeking Him with our whole hearts and hiding the Word in our heart that we might not sin against Him.